 There are many instances of small countries neighboring large and powerful nations.
-The list is long; Canada and the USA, Scotland and Britain, New Zealand and Australia, Belgium and France, Taiwan and China, etc. The geopolitical positioning of these smaller countries causes them to share some characteristics.
+The list is long; Canada and the USA, Ireland and the UK, New Zealand and Australia, Portugal and Spain, the Ukraine and Russia, Taiwan and China, etc. The geopolitical positioning of these smaller countries causes them to share some characteristics.
 They tend to have a bit of a national inferiority complex.
 Not in the, “Oh, we’re such a crappy country” way, but more in an acute awareness they are an insignificant, or at least smaller player, on the international stage than their neighbor.
 They tend to define themselves in contrast to their powerful neighbor.
 They see large differences in culture where the rest of the world might see uniformity.

 I’m Canadian.
 When I was growing up and trying to understand what being Canadian meant, the answer I received from adults was always a contrast between us and Americans: we’re polite, they’re rude; we’re multicultural, they’re a melting-pot; we’re democratic socialists, they’re rip-your-own-grandmother-off capitalists; we’re peace-loving, they’re imperialistic; etc. This is not a very affirmative way to define yourself.
 It doesn’t so much define what is Canadian, as what is not American.